AlexHandy1/MA_Makers_Blog/_posts/blog/2015-04-29-day-three-boris-begins.markdown

 title: "Day Three - April 29th"
 date: 2015-04-29 20:01
 author: Admin
 categories:
 - blog
-- Web-Design
-- Development
+- Week 1
 img: borisbikes.jpg
 thumb: thumb01.jpg
 ---

 <b>Boris Begins</b>

 So today we got our first proper project - Boris Bikes.
 This involves building a basic system in ruby that mimicks the core features of the Boris Bikes in London (e.g. allow users to take a bike from a docking station).
 Mainly, its been great to get into the detail of the first project and pairing today has been really enjoyable.
 Starting to understand the process...